 The Old Quarter is a reflection of Vietnam’s storied past.
 Its history dates back to the 11th-century when, after independence from China, Emperor Ly Thai To decided to move the capital from Hoa Lu, Ninh Binh to Hanoi.
 Today, the imperial citadel of Thang Long and the O Quan Chuong gate, which are located nearby the Old Quarter, stand as remnants of this storied past.

-The Old Quarter soon established itself as a centre of arts and crafts, and this attracted skilled craftspeople to live and work in the area.
+Hanoi Old Quarter soon established itself as a centre of arts and crafts, and this attracted skilled craftspeople to live and work in the area.
 Migrants often came from the same village and operated in guilds, often settling in one street and specialising in one particular good or service.
 They also brought their religious beliefs with them, building temples and pagodas wherever they settled.

-The Nguyen dynasty tax on the street frontage, which is maintained today, led people to build 'tube houses' - a narrow architectural style common across the Old Quarter and Vietnam.
-These traditional streets garnered the Old Quarter the nickname '36 Old Streets', and many are still named after the product they specialised in, reflecting the craft traditions and history of the area.
+The Nguyen dynasty tax on the street frontage, which is maintained today, led people to build ‘tube houses’ – a narrow architectural style common across the Old Quarter and Vietnam.
+These traditional streets garnered the Old Quarter the nickname ‘36 Old Streets’, and many are still named after the product they specialised in, reflecting the craft traditions and history of the area.
 Learn more about the meanings of some famous streets there!

 Nowadays, you’ll also notice the 19th and 20th-century French influence, particularly in the yellow coloured exteriors of the old villas, houses, and buildings, as well as the wide tree-lined boulevards heading into the Old Quarter.
 All this history sits in and around the modern high-rises and buildings of a rapidly growing Hanoi, making the Old Quarter a fascinating travel destination.